mate-academy/py-copy-file/checklist.md

 # Сheck Your Code Against the Following Points

+## Code Efficiency

+Make sure you check that the `cp` input command is correct.

 ## Code Style

 1. Use one style of quotes in your code.
 Double quotes are preferable.